Please contribute any missing (or improved!) pictures by contacting us at firstname.lastname@example.org!

 Additionally, when looking at Individual Data, it is important to note BMW specified the “seam pattern” of the upholstery, where applicable.
 For example, if a customer ordered Nappa leather, but wanted it to look like a Montana leather seat, the seam pattern was specified as N6/N8.
 Likewise, if a customer ordered a seat with Montana leather, but wanted it to look like Nappa, the seam pattern would be specified as N9/P1 or P4/P5 depending on the type of seat.

-This upholstery page is divided in three sections:
+This upholstery page is divided in two sections:

-These upholstery codes were regularly available without a special order, but not all codes were available in all markets.
+These upholstery codes were regularly available without a special order, but not all codes were available in all markets in all production years.